bcgov/bctw-api/DEV_SETUP.md

 ## Start the API server

-11. Use NPM to start an instance of API server.
+11. Use npm to start an instance of API server.
 ```
   npm run start
 ```